actions/stale/README.md

 ### Debugging

-To see debug output from this action, you must set the secret `ACTIONS_STEP_DEBUG` to `true` in your repository.
-You can run this action in debug only mode (no actions will be taken on your issues) by passing `debug-only` `true` as an argument to the action.
+To see the debug output from this action, you must set the secret `ACTIONS_STEP_DEBUG` to `true` in your repository.
+You can run this action in debug only mode (no actions will be taken on your issues and pull requests) by passing `debug-only` to `true` as an argument to the action.
+You can also increase the maximum number of operations per run by passing `operations-per-run` to `100` for example.
+Finally, you could also change the cron job frequency in the stale workflow to run stale more often.

+### Contributing

+You wish to contribute?
+Check out the [contributing](CONTRIBUTING.md) file before helping us.